MIDS-scaling-up/v3/week03/hw/README.md

-# Homework 3 - Containers, Kubernetes, and IoT/Edge
+# Homework 3 - ML pipelines and IoT/Edge

  :warning: **Please note that this homework is graded**